thomasWeise/oa/performance/codingAndReproducibility/README.md

 ### Performance Depends on Implementation

 The performance we measure depends on implementation factors&nbsp;[@MRS2021ATEOPBABA].
+An algorithm is a description of a computation, usually with some details left unspecified&nbsp;[@JBNP1990GFRROCEROTAHC].
+Often, it can be implemented in many different ways, using different data structures or different coding paradigms&nbsp;[@WWLC2019IIIOADTM].
-First, it depends the abstractions used to implement algorithm details, such the data structures used.
+Therefore, first, the performance we measure for an "algorithm" depends the abstractions used to implement algorithmic details, such the data structures used.

 Let's say our algorithm requires us to maintain a set of unique elements.
 This can be implemented as an unsorted linear list that is always checked from beginning to end whenever we need to know whether a new element to preserve is unique or not.
 It could be implemented as a sorted list.
 Or we could implement it as a hash set.
 All three data structures have different time complexities for searching and inserting elements.
 These will result in different algorithm performances.

-Moreover, the performance may also depend on the hardware.
+Moreover, the performance may also depend on how the hardware supports the implementation.
-Maybe the above set is always small enough to fit into the cache of the CPU and as a result, the linear unsorted list implementation is fastest.
+Maybe the set mentioned above is always small enough to fit into the cache of the CPU.
+As a result, the linear unsorted list implementation may be fastest, although it has the worst theoretical complexity.
 Finally, all performance measurements may also depend on the software environment, programming language, and compiler optimization.